Numerical studies on the self-similar collapse of the alpha-patches problem: The equations

-The factor $(t_*-t)^{\delta}$ in Eq. (\ref{eq:col2trrees}) confirms that the null distance between the original variables is satisfied even if trajectories on the rescaled variables are at a finite distance at the collapse time $t_*$.
-The above expression may be rewritten in terms of the pseudo-time $\tau$ as follows,
+The factor $(t_*-t)^{\delta}$ in Eq. (\ref{eq:col2trrees}) confirms that the null distance between the original variables is satisfied even if trajectories on the rescaled variables are at a finite distance above zero at the collapse time $t_*$.
+The above expression may be rewritten in terms of the pseudo-time $\tau$, as follows:

-As explained in next section, the numerical technique used for simulations does not track individual particles on contours, but just the contour as a whole, so that the above collapse trajectories are not numerically integrated.
-However it is expected that near the collapse, the distance between these trajectories will be well represented by the evolution of the shortest distance between contours for which in \cite{pnas} it is reported
+As explained in the following section, the numerical technique used for simulations does not track individual particles on contours, but rather the contour as a whole, so the above collapse trajectories are not numerically integrated, only the contour that contains them.
+It is expected that near the collapse, the distance between these trajectories will be well represented by the evolution of the shortest distance between contours which in \cite{pnas} is reported to evolve according to the expression:

-Here $\overrightarrow{x}_{c_i} (t), i=1,2$ represents the set of points on the contours that are at a shortest distance, as a function of time.
-Similarly in the self-similar variables the collapse may be tracked by means of the shortest distance between contours,

-This expression indicates that existence of collapse in the self-similar variables, implies that the minimum distance between contours defined as:
+Here $\overrightarrow{x}_{c_i} (t), i=1,2$ represents the set of points on the contours that are at a shortest distance as a function of time and $A$ is a constant.
+Similarly, the collapse may be also tracked in the self-similar variables as the shortest distance between contours.
+This distance in the self-similar variables is related to that in the non self-similar variables by the expression: